SEAT Ateca SUV - Reliability & safety

 SEAT Ateca reliability

-The SEAT Ateca finished in 31st place out of the top 75 models in our 2020 Driver Power owner satisfaction survey, which might be disappointing news for SEAT bosses.
-The SEAT brand itself however, scored slightly better, coming in 14th place out of 30 manufacturers.
+The SEAT Ateca finished in a strong 10th place out of the top 75 models in our 2020 Driver Power owner satisfaction survey, which might be disappointing news for SEAT bosses.
+The SEAT brand itself couldn’t quite match that, coming in 15th place out of 30 manufacturers - one place down on the 2020 result.
 Owners praised their cars for the way they drive, with handling, ride and acceleration held in high regard.
 SEAT's infotainment technology is also widely liked, both in sophistication and ease of use.

 The SEAT Ateca was awarded the full five stars after independent Euro NCAP crash-testing, which is an excellent result.
 Specific ratings include 93% for adult protection and 84% for child occupant protection, only falling to 71% for pedestrian protection.

 The Ateca has a number of supplementary systems fitted either as standard, or available as options.
-Key safety systems include lane-departure warning, autonomous emergency braking and active cruise control.
+Key safety systems include lane-departure warning, autonomous emergency braking and active cruise control, plus Pre-Crash Assist which is standard on the range-topping model.
 All systems are slick to use, plus it’s easy to deactivate them if you want using the menus on the touchscreen display.